Table of Contents

 1. Route optimisation

-the order of their stops
+The order and timing of stops

 2. Route monitoring (or driver tracking)